adonix-org/cloud-spark/README.md

 this.use(cache());
 ```

-The difference in behavior is clear when disabling the CORS middleware on the worker.
+The difference in behavior becomes clear when disabling the CORS middleware on the worker.
 In the first version, CORS headers remain on all cached responses until the cached version expires.
 In the second version, disabling CORS takes effect immediately—all responses, cached or not, will no longer include CORS headers.

 <br>